Flooding and slide impacts across Stó:lō territory varied greatly depending on where the community was situated.

 They need strategies for resilience in the face of severe weather events, and to address the need for more flood mitigation for First Nations.

 “We have to talk about what can we do to prepare, knowing that this could happen again,” Jimmie said.

-The heavy rain returned Thursday, with up to 80 millimetres forecast across the Fraser Valley by Friday, and more on the way as communities were already trying to catch their breath from the last set of weather-related impacts.
+The heavy rain returned last week with a second atmospheric river and then a third this week.
+The deluges came as communities were already trying to catch their breath from the first set of weather-related impacts.

 If Jimmie had any message to share, it was to urge everyone to stay calm.